 By default, the 18-way adjustable sports seats are upholstered in leatherette - a bit cheap for this level if you ask us, but at least it feels of a decent quality.
 Depending on how you spec your CT5-V, this can be perforated for ventilation functionality, but we'd rather look at the Platinum Package ($6,290), which upgrades seating surfaces to semi-aniline leather in Sedona Sauvage with Jet Black accents.
 We'd prefer a greater range of choice as to both materials and colors, and can't help but feel that this one or the other approach is a way of cutting costs and withholding a truly premium experience from buyers.
 However, there are still classy and sporty touches throughout, like carbon fiber trim panels and a standard leather steering wheel which is thicker than the regular item and plays host to magnesium shift paddles.
 The latter can be optionally swapped out for a suede microfiber steering wheel with a matching shift knob for $300.

 Seating space may be on par with rivals, but if you're looking for a practical sports sedan with a large trunk, the CT5-V is not it.
-Just 11.9 cubic feet is all the space you'll find inside the trunk, falling well below the 17 cubes offered by the BMW 3 Series.
+Just 11.9 cubic feet is all the space you'll find inside the trunk, falling below the 13 cubes offered by the BMW 3 Series.
 There are, however, available convenience options like a hands-free trunk lid, as well as a standard split-folding rear seat that makes it possible to load longer items, although limited depth in the trunk means you need to be careful with how large the suitcases are you wish to tuck in there.

 Inside the cabin, things are more or less on par with rivals, thanks to dual cupholders on the center console, decently sized door pockets, and a storage bin beneath the center armrest.